If You Burn In A Tanning Bed Can You Tan The Next Day?

 Start Off Slowly

-Knowing your skin type is essential to know how long you can tan for.
-Fair, paler skin types should tan for shorter amounts of time than those with naturally darker skin.
+Knowing your skin type is essential to determining how long you can tan.
+Fairer, paler skin types should tan for shorter amounts of time than those with naturally darker skin.

-For fair skin, you should start off with only 5 minutes in a tanning bed, and once you start to build up a base tan, then you can start slowly increasing the time you spend in the tanning bed.
+For fair skin, you should start with only 5 minutes in a tanning bed.
+Once you start to build up a base tan, you can slowly increase the time you spend in the tanning bed.

 It is advised to increase the time by a minute each time until you build your tan up to the shade that you want.